Firefox2100/dedi-gateway/README.md

-# dedi-gateway
+# Decentralised Discovery Gateway

-Decentralised Discovery Gateway for proxying requests in a decentralised network in a discovery context
+Decentralised Discovery Gateway for proxying requests in a decentralised network in a discovery context.